Founders used CogX 2021 to discuss a new D&I toolkit from Tech Nation designed to help scaling tech companies improve diversity and inclusion.

 The programme, which provided access to masterclasses, coaching and introductions, required applicants to have at least one black founder or c-suite executive.

-“Lloyds have made a huge commitment to supporting inclusion internally and externally, making sure they are engaging the communities around them a lot more intentionally,” said Izzy.
+“Lloyds has made a huge commitment to supporting inclusion internally and externally, making sure they are engaging the communities around them a lot more intentionally,” said Izzy.

 “What has impressed me so much about their approach is being completely transparent and admitting they hadn’t got it right and that it hadn’t been on the table in the way that it should have been.”